Decaded/CSV-Chaos-Tamer/README.md

 4. Collect your prepared JSON from `data/`.

-You can also run the parser directly:
+You can run the parser directly:

 ```bash
 node index.js